Arlington Stadium, Hailsham

 Arlington Stadium is a sports stadium on Arlington Road West, Hailsham, East Sussex.
 The stadium is mainly used for Stock car racing and was formerly used for motorcycle speedway as the home track for the Eastbourne Eagles.

+History

+In 1938, several midget car race meetings (nicknamed doodle bugs) took place around the track.

+In 2023, it was announced that the venue would not be available for speedway in the future.